Finally, an answer to "what can I eat on my Lap Band® diet?!"

 There is a chance you'll tolerate some or all of these foods.
 The diet after LAP-BAND® adjustable gastric band surgery involves a lot of trial and error until you determine exactly what you can and can't eat.

-Try these named foods individually, in small amounts, and chewed very well, in order to determine whether you can tolerate them or not.
+Try these named foods individually, in small amounts, and eat mindfully, in order to determine whether you can tolerate them or not.

-**Note: Liquids pass through the "sink hole" or stoma, fairly quickly without giving you a feeling of fullness.
-You can therefore take in a lot of calories without ever feeling full when you drink sweetened beverages.
+Liquids pass through the "sink hole" or stoma, quickly, without giving you a feeling of fullness.
+You can thus drink a lot calories without ever feeling full.
+Don't drink your calories!
+Drink water or these beverages instead.